 • Volunteer agencies (volunteering opportunities all over the world in regards to conservation, charity, agriculture, and many other fields)

-• Medical volunteer agencies (healthcare related volunteering in underdeveloped countries for physicians, nurses and medically trained professionals)
+• Medical volunteer agencies (healthcare related volunteering in underdeveloped countries for physicians, nurses and medically trained professionals).
+Housing for travel nurses can also be part of the volunteering.

 It is worth noting you should keep in mind that there is a possibility to volunteer abroad for free as part of a sponsorship program.
 Nevertheless, in almost every case volunteers are responsible for taking care of their own expenses like air travel, stay, and meals so it is advisable to do proper research on this matter and make sure your budget will be able to cover any other needs you could have while volunteering abroad.
 That should also include possible fees from the organizing group since it is actually a kind of business for them.